 Density of sulfonic acid at 25 ° C 0.98% g/cm³.

-LABAS 96% must be pack in 220 kg drums and for export each 4 drums must place on pallet after that loading in containers or loading on Truck.
+LABAS must be packed in 220 kg drums and for export, every 4 drums must place on pallets after that loading in containers, or loaded on trucks.

 |Technical Specifications of LABSA|

 |Color at 30 ºc||Max 40|

 |Free Sulfuric Acid||Max 1.8%|